mrcjkb/mrcjkb.github.io/posts/2023-01-10-luarocks-tag-release.markdown

 [^1] pull request

-## For Neovim users
+### What can you do as a Neovim user?

-If you don't maintain your own plugins, but want to see the ecosystem improve, you can suggest the workflow to your favourite plugins, or open a PR.
+If you don't maintain your own plugins, but want to see the ecosystem improve, you can suggest the workflow to your favourite plugins, or open a pull request.
-In most cases, it's dead-simple to add the workflow.
+In most cases, it's extremely easy to add the workflow.
 See the above PR examples.

 If you run in to problems or have any questions, don't hesitate to [open an issue](https://github.com/nvim-neorocks/luarocks-tag-release/issues) or [start a discussion](https://github.com/nvim-neorocks/luarocks-tag-release/discussions)!

-## What's next?
+### What's next?

 For now, I am experimenting with a fork of LuaRocks, stripped down to the bare minimum needed to install packages.
-I have no idea what that will lead to at this point (if anything).
+I am still uncertain of what that will lead to in the near future.

-* Maybe a package manager as a proof-of-concept?
+* Perhaps a package manager as a proof-of-concept?
 * Maybe a package that can use Neovim as an interpreter to run LuaRocks so that it can use Neovim's Lua API in test runs?

-It is my firm belief that we need plugin authors to publish their packages to LuaRocks before package managers start supporting it.
-Just like we had cars before roads, and electric vehicles before charging infrastructure.
+Hopeful for the future.
 Let's make this happen!